ahmostafa147/dsc80-project/README.md

 This drove us to the conclusion that the missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> does not depend on the <code class="language-plaintext highlighter-rouge">“side”</code> column.

-Here is the empirical distribution of the test statistic:
+Here is the empirical distribution of the TVDs:

 <iframe src="assets/tvd_mcar.html" width="800" height="600" frameBorder="0"></iframe>